rajabzadehalidip/iran-news/README.md

 ## Overview

-This repository stores daily CSV files of Iran-related headlines collected by an n8n workflow running every 31-37 minutes.
+This repository stores daily CSV files of Iran-related headlines running every 31-37 minutes.
 Data is sourced from Google News RSS feeds, filtered for relevance, deduplicated, and committed automatically.

 ## Sources